slerman12/UnifiedML/README.md

 :chart_with_upwards_trend: :bar_chart: in ```./Benchmarking/Exp/```

+They will save to the respective experiment by default.

 The ```experiment=``` flag can help differentiate a distinct experiment.
 Optionally plot multiple experiments in a unified figure with ```plotting.plot_experiments=```.

 ```console